carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 Go to [Index](#index)

-- ECR (Elastic Container Registry) is Docker Registry to pull and push Docker images, managed by Amazon.
+- `ECR (Elastic Container Registry)` is Docker Registry to pull and push Docker images, managed by Amazon.
-- ECS (Elastic Container Service) is container management service to run, stop, and manage Docker containers on a cluster
+- `ECS (Elastic Container Service)` is container management service to run, stop, and manage Docker containers on a cluster
-- ECS Task Definition where you configure task and container definition
+- `ECS Task Definition` where you configure task and container definition
   - Specify ECS Task IAM Role for ECS task (Docker container instance) to access AWS services like S3 bucket or DynamoDB
   - Specify Task Execution IAM Role i.e. ecsTaskExecutionRole for EC2 (ECS Agent) to pull docker images from ECR, make API calls to ECS service and publish container logs to Amazon CloudWatch on your behalf
   - Add container by specifying docker image, memory, port mappings, healthcheck, etc.
   - You can create multiple ECS Task Definitions - e.g. one task definition to run web application on Nginx server and another task definition to run microservice on Tomcat.
 - ECS Service Definition where you configure cluster, ELB, ASG, task definition, number of tasks to run multiple similar ECS Task, which deploy a docker container on EC2 instance.
 One EC2 instance can run multiple ECS tasks.
-- Amazon EC2 Launch Type: You manage EC2 instances of ECS Cluster.
+- `Amazon EC2 Launch Type`: You manage EC2 instances of ECS Cluster.
 You must install ECS Agent on each EC2 instances.
 Cheaper.
 Good for predictable, long running tasks.
-- ECS Agent The agent sends information about the EC2 instance’s current running tasks and resource utilization to Amazon ECS.
+- ECS Agent sends information about the EC2 instance’s current running tasks and resource utilization to Amazon ECS.
 It starts and stops tasks whenever it receives a request from Amazon ECS
-- Fargate Launch Type: Serverless, EC2 instances are managed by Fargate.
+- `Fargate Launch Type`: Serverless, EC2 instances are managed by Fargate.
 You only manage and pay for container resources.
 Costlier.
-Good for variable, short running tasks
+Good for variable, short running tasks.
-- EKS (Elastic Kubernetes Service) is managed Kubernetes clusters on AWS
+- `EKS (Elastic Kubernetes Service)` is managed Kubernetes clusters on AWS

 ## References